SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     let numbers = [10, 20, 30]
     let newNumbers = numbers.map { $1 + 100 }

-Swift performs the following granular steps:
+Swift performs the following more granular steps to execute that line:

 * Start reading from ``numbers``.
 * Execute the body of the closure three times,